vijit-m/TablEval/README.md

 # Heuristic
 Tapas using Table Pruning to handle Large Tables and large statements.

+# CellBERT
+Train CellBERT using CellBERT_train.py and evaluate using CellBERT_eval.py

 # How to cite
 You can cite our ACML 2021 [paper](https://arxiv.org/abs/2104.03071) for the latest work on table based statement verification.